chaos-mesh/website/versioned_docs/version-2.8.4/simulate-time-chaos-on-kubernetes.md

 :::note

 TimeChaos only affects the PID `1` process in the PID namespace of the container, and child processes of the PID `1`.
-For example, the process started by `kubectl exec` does not be affected.
+For example, the process started by `kubectl exec` is not affected.

 :::